This entire sub-domain is a private

 my criticism is correct.
 Artificial Intelligence (AI) programming may

-become so complex that "robot psychology" might be a programming
+become so complex that "robot psychology" may become a programming

-published by Byron Press in 1986 titled Robot Dreams.
-A second
+compilation published by Byron Press in 1986 titled Robot Dreams.

-robot compilation was published by Byron Press in 1990 titled Robot Visions.
+A second robot compilation was published by Byron Press in 1990 titled

-thought that these books were not very good (as far as the
+series.
+Asimov thought that these books were not very good (as far as

-Robot-to-Foundation story line is concerned).
-He once stated
+the Robot-to-Foundation story line is concerned).
+He once stated "You

-"You can skip these books and still have a very enjoyable read
+can skip these books and still have a very enjoyable read [of the other

 - Book 8 (Pebble in the Sky) was republished in